bdgiffin/remat/README.md

 $$x=y\times5+y^{\*} \\, \text{mod} \\, 5=7 \qquad x^{\*}=y^{\*}\div5=n$$

-This concept is applied such that any persistent stable variables $x$ are endowed with corresponding dual (adjoint) state variables $x^{\*}$ subject to an extended set of rules for all basic arithmetic operations which ensure that the pairing of $x$ and $x^{\*}$ efficiently preserves all bits that would otherwise be erased due to round-off.
+This concept is applied such that any persistent stable variables $x$ are endowed with corresponding ancillary state variables $x^{\*}$ subject to an extended set of rules for all basic arithmetic operations which ensure that the pairing of $x$ and $x^{\*}$ efficiently preserves all bits that would otherwise be erased due to round-off.

 ---